-All rain catchment systems or large amounts of stored water (like in a pool or hot tub) can pose a risk of back flow or back siphoning into the water system if a hose is submerged in the water.
+All rain catchment systems or large amounts of stored water (like in a pool or hot tub) can pose a risk of backflow or back siphoning into the water system if a hose is submerged in the water.
 For this reason, all hose spigots should have a hose bib vacuum breaker (HBVB) installed before the hose connection.
 The Soquel Creek Water District provides these HBVBs for free to install on all hose bibs at the property.
-Request a HBVB delivery via email.
+Request a HBVB delivery by emailing the Conservation Department.

 - 5,000 gallons or more total storage: backflow prevention is required